HarringayMakerSpace/voice-controlled-switch/README.md

 One is "lights on" and "lights off" are very similar, both being mainly "lights o" and only differing by the end "n" and "ff", so using these gives annoying mis-detection errors.

-Better could be something like "lamp on" and "lights off" but the problem with that is that there are no recordings of people saying "lamp" and we need recordings of actual speech to train the machine learning model with.
+Better could be something like "lamp on" and "lights off" but the problem with that is that there are no recordings of people saying "lamp" and we need lots of recordings of actual speech to train the machine learning neural network with.
 Without thousands of samples to train the model it is unreliable and doesn't work for many different peoples voices.
 So, to have something that actually works well I've used the keywords "Marvin" and "Sheila" to switch the lights on and off.
 There are sample recordings of thousands of people saying these so the trained model is accurate and the phrases are quite different which minimises mis-triggering.

 You'll think it sounds odd saying Marvin and Sheila to control your lights, but it doesn't have all the "hey google" cruft or violate your privacy while bringing the benefits of voice control so you quickly get used to it.